-Note When you sign up for a developer account, we'll use the email address you provide in your contact info to send email communications related to your account.
-At times, these may include informational emails about our programs.
-If you choose not to receive these informational emails by opting out, be aware that we will still send you transactional emails (for example, to let you know that your app has passed certification or that a payment is on the way).
-These emails are a necessary part of your account, and unless you close your account, you will continue to receive these transactional emails.
+When you sign up for a developer account, we'll use the email address you provide in your contact info to send messages related to your account.
+At times, these may include information about our programs.
+If you choose to opt out of these informational emails, be aware that we'll still send you transactional messages (for example, to let you know that your app has passed certification or that a payment is on the way).
+These transactional emails are a necessary part of your account, and unless you close your account, you'll continue to receive them.

 The account signup process

-Note In some cases, the screens and fields you see when registering for a developer account may vary slightly from what is outlined below, though the basic information and process is the same.
+In some cases, the screens and fields you see when you register for a developer account may vary slightly from what's outlined in the following steps.
+But the basic information and process will match what these steps describe.

-- Go to the registration page and click Sign up.
+Go to the registration page and select Sign up.

-- Select the country/region in which you live, or where your business is located.
+Select the country/region where you live or where your business is located.
 You won't be able to change this later.

-- Select your developer account type (individual or company).
+Select your developer account type (individual or company).
 You won't be able to change this later, so be sure to choose the right type of account.
-For a company account, be sure to review the guidelines below.

 Enter the contact info you want to use for your developer account.

-Note We'll use this to contact you about account-related matters.
-For example, you'll receive an email confirmation message after you complete your registration.
-After that, we'll send messages when we pay you, or if you need to fix something with your account.
-We may also send informational emails as described above, unless you opt out of receiving non-transactional emails.
+We'll use this info to contact you about account-related matters.
+For example, you'll receive an email confirmation after you complete your registration.
+After that, we'll send messages when we pay you or if you need to fix something with your account.
+We may also send informational emails as described earlier, unless you opt out of receiving non-transactional emails.

-If you are registering as a company, you'll also need to enter the name, email address, and phone number of the person who will approve your company's account.
+If you're registering as a company, you'll also need to enter the name, email address, and phone number of the person who will approve your company's account.

 Enter your payment info for the one-time registration fee.
 If you have a promo code that covers the cost of registration, you can enter that here.
-Otherwise, provide your credit card info (or PayPal in supported markets).
+Otherwise, provide your credit card info (or PayPal info in supported markets).
 Note that prepaid credit cards can't be used for this purchase.
-When you are finished, click Next to move on to the Review screen.
+When you're finished, select Next to move on to the Review screen.

 Review your account info and confirm that everything is correct.
 Then, read and accept the terms and conditions of the App Developer Agreement.
-Check the box to indicate you have read and accepted these terms.
+Check the box to indicate you've read these terms and accept them.

-Click Finish to confirm your registration.
-Your payment will be processed and we'll send a confirmation message to your developer email address.
+Select Finish to confirm your registration.
+Your payment will be processed and we'll send a confirmation message to your email address.

-After you've completed the signup process, your account will go through the verification process.
-For individual accounts, we check to make sure another company isn't already using your publisher display name.
+After you've signed up, your account will go through verification.
+For individual accounts, we check to make sure another user isn't already using your publisher display name.
 For company accounts, the process takes a little longer, as we also need to confirm that you’re authorized to set up the account for your company.
-This verification can take from a few days to a couple of weeks, and often includes a phone call to your company.
+This verification can take from a few days to a couple of weeks, and it often includes a phone call to your company.
 You can check your verification status on the Account settings page.

 Additional guidelines for company accounts

-Important To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users instead of sharing access to the Microsoft account.
-Each user can then access the developer account by signing in with their individual Azure AD credentials.
+To allow multiple users to access your developer account, we recommend using Azure Active Directory (Azure AD) to assign roles to individual users instead of sharing access to the Microsoft account.
+Each user can then access the developer account by signing in to Partner Center with their individual Azure AD credentials.
 For more info, see Manage account users.

-- Limit access to this Microsoft account to the smallest possible number of developers.
+- Limit access to this Microsoft account to the least number of users possible.

 - Add a company phone number to the Microsoft account's security info.
-Try to use a number that doesn't require an extension and is accessible to key team members.
+Try to use a number that doesn't require an extension and that's accessible to key team members.

-- In general, have developers use trusted devices to log in to your company's developer account.
+- Encourage developers to use trusted devices to sign in to your company's developer account.
 All key team members should have access to these trusted devices.
-This will reduce the need for security codes to be sent when team members access the account.
+This arrangement reduces the need for security codes to be sent when team members access the account.
 There's a limit to the number of codes that can be generated per account per week.

 - If you need to allow access to the account from a non-trusted PC, limit that access to a maximum of five developers.
 Ideally, these developers should access the account from machines that share the same geographical and network location.

-We use security info that you provide to raise the security level of your developer account by associating it with multiple forms of identification.
-This makes unauthorized access to your Microsoft account substantially more difficult.
-Also, if you ever forget your password or someone tries to access your account, we’ll be able to reach you to confirm ownership and/or re-establish appropriate control of your account.
+We use security info that you provide to raise the security level of your Microsoft account by associating it with multiple forms of identification.
+This makes unauthorized access to your Microsoft account (and your developer account) substantially more difficult.
+Also, if you ever forget your password or if someone else tries to access your account, we’ll be able to reach you to confirm ownership and/or re-establish appropriate control of your account.

-You must have at least two email addresses and/or phone numbers on your account.
+You must have at least two email addresses or phone numbers on your Microsoft account.
 We recommend adding as many as possible.
 Remember that some security info must be confirmed before it will be valid.
-Also, make sure to review your security info frequently and ensure it's up to date.
+Also, make sure to review your security info frequently and verify that it's up to date.
 You can manage your security info by going to https://account.microsoft.com/security and signing in with your Microsoft account.
 For more info, see Account security info & verification codes.

 Closing your account

-Developer accounts don't expire, so there is no need to renew your account in order to keep it open.
+Developer accounts don't expire, so there's no need to renew your account in order to keep it open.
 If you decide to close your account completely, you can do so by contacting support.

-When you close your account, it's important to understand what happens to any app that you have published in the Windows Store:
+When you close your account, it's important to understand what happens to any app that you have published in the Microsoft Store:

-- Your app's current customers will still be able to use the app.
-However, they will not be able to make in-app purchases.
+- Your app's current customers can still use the app.
+However, they can't make in-app purchases.

-- Even though the app is still available to customers who have previously acquired it, your app listing will be removed from the Store.
-No new customers will be able to acquire your app.
+- Even though the app is still available to customers who have previously acquired it, your app listing is removed from Microsoft Store.
+No new customers can acquire your app.

 - Your app's name will be released for potential use by another developer.

-- If you have a balance due from previous app sales, you can request payment for that balance even if the amount due does not meet the usual payment threshold.
+- If you have a balance due from previous app sales, you can request payment for that balance even if the amount due doesn't meet the standard payment threshold.